richardzyx/node-microservice/README.md

 # What's new

+- Fixed client's timeout error behavior- it now throws an Error object, intead of a string of "Timeout"
 - Added ensureDone to server's option- the server will guarantee to complete the task by asking the MQ to requeue the error/failed message.
 - Fixed client's behavior when you don't care about server's response- it now returns undefined.
-- Fixed bug on timeout- the error is now threw out and can be caught.